 Eva is a scientist of international standing in hybrid dynamical systems, cyber-physical systems, network science, mathematical modelling, simulation, automated verification and reasoning, formal methods of computer science, symbolic artificial intelligence (AI), automation, control engineering, robotics, stability of dynamical systems, evolution of complex systems, self-organisation, advanced algorithms, computational neuroscience, neuro-inspired computing, data science and collective intelligence.

-Eva has developed her career in industry and academia in three different countries: Mexico, the UK and Spain.
-She shadowed the footsteps of Alan Turing in Manchester, 2008-2021, and Santiago Ramón y Cajal in Madrid, 2016-2017.
+Eva has developed her career in industry and academia in four different countries: México, the USA, the UK and Spain.
+She shadowed the footsteps of Alan Turing in Manchester, and Santiago Ramón y Cajal –the father of modern neuroscience– in Madrid.
 She is one of the world's experts in Turing's morphogenesis –having collaborated with Alan Turing’s last student.

 Embedded within the nascent field of cyber-physical social systems, she is also a Honorary Senior Research Fellow of the Spatial Policy Lab of the Manchester Urban Institute and the School of Environment, Education and Development at The University of Manchester, where she applies network and data science to analyse social and urban dynamics.
-Moreover, she is part of the core team of AI Mexico, which promotes AI education and its responsible adoption by industry.
-AI Mexico is the coordinating institution of the Coalition IA2030Mx, in charge of the National Agenda for AI of Mexico.
-She has recently joined TechnoLatinas, a community to bring together technologists and scientists from Latin America and all around the world to support each other and advocate for equality, diversity and inclusion.
+Moreover, she is part of the core team of AI Mexico, which promotes AI education and its responsible adoption by industry, as part of the Coalition IA2030Mx.
+She is part of TechnoLatinas, a community to bring together technologists and scientists from Latin America and all around the world to support each other and advocate for equality, diversity and inclusion.
 She is an expert of the UNESCO Inclusive Policy Lab, member of the Board of Trustees for the Swedish AI Fund Program at AI Center in Sweden, and member of the International Panel on the Information Environment (IPIE).